-- Here, Sales is a response, or dependent variable, or target that we wish to predict.
-We generically refer to the response as Y. - TV is a feature, or, independent variable, or input, or predictor; we name it $X_1$ .
-Likewise, name Radio as $X_2$ , and so on. - We can refer to the input vector collectively as
+- Here, Sales is a response, dependent variable, or target that we wish to predict.
+We generically refer to the response as Y - TV is a feature, independent variable, input, or predictor; we name it $X_1$ .
+Likewise, name Radio as $X_2$ , and so on - We can refer to the input vector collectively as where $\epsilon$ captures measurement errors and other discrepancies and has a mean of zero